Sekuraz/bachelorthesis/thesis/chapters/introduction.md

 \omp is widely known by the target audience of this project and has a stable \gls{api}.
 There was also the idea to do no changes to the \omp \gls{api} because this would allow the program to compile for a single node only with \omp without changes to the source.
-\omp also allows incremental parallelisation of already existing \cpp source code which is extremely important for an existing codebase.
+\omp also allows incremental parallelisation of already existing C++ source code which is extremely important for an existing codebase.

 ## Scalability \label{req:scale}